InsanusMokrassar/docs/docs/tgbotapi/guides/keyboards.md

 Actually, they are two different unrelated entities now: the original message and the reply keyboard.
 A reply keyboard persists until you explicitly [remove](https://core.telegram.org/bots/api#replykeyboardremove) it or replace it with a different one.

-NOTE: It's a common mistake to forget to remove or replace reply keyboards.
+> NOTE: **It's a common mistake to forget to remove or replace reply keyboards**
-It leads to the keyboards being shown forever.
+> It leads to the keyboards being shown forever.
 Don't forget to remove reply keyboards when you don't need them anymore!
+>
+> You also may use option `one_time_keyboard` and the keyboard will be automatically removed after user interaction

 An inline keyboard could also be removed or changed by editing the original message it was attached to.